-As a PhD student within the Law School, you will be expected to attend the University's research training sessions and a series of in-house training seminars run by the Law School.
-The latter take the form of research 'masterclasses', where an experienced member of the Law School leads a session intended to reflect on different aspects of conducting research in law.
-You are also invited to attend the Law School research seminars arranged for members of the academic staff.
+As a PhD student within the Department of Law, you will be expected to attend the University's research training sessions and a series of in-house training seminars run by the Department.
+The latter take the form of research 'masterclasses', where an experienced member of the Department leads a session intended to reflect on different aspects of conducting research in law.
+You are also invited to attend the Department of Law research seminars arranged for members of the academic staff.

 There is also a series of sessions on the Philosophy of Enquiry and a series of sessions on the Conduct of Enquiry.
 These non-compulsory modules, held with other PhD students and run by various members of the faculty, will help prepare you for your independent studies, and introduce you to the other students and staff in the department.

-Kingston Law School is a small and very friendly faculty.
-There is a real community feel with other postgraduate students, and there will be opportunities to engage with many members of staff beyond your supervisor.
+The Department of Law is small and very friendly, and has a real community feel with other postgraduate students.
+There will be opportunities to engage with many members of staff beyond your supervisor.

 Information for international students

 All non-UK applicants must meet our English language requirements.
 For this course it is Academic IELTS of 7.0 overall with special conditions in all elements.
-Read our full guidance about English language requirements, which includes details of other qualifications that can be considered.
-See www.kingston.ac.uk/international/studying-at-kingston/language-requirements/ for further details.
+Please make sure you read our full guidance about English language requirements, which includes details of other qualifications we'll consider.

 Fees and funding